-A credit rating is assigned by a non-governmental agency serving the financial market (such as Standard & Poor's), and represents that agency's opinion concerning the likelihood that the principal and interest on State debt will be paid on time.
-The State's current general obligation and personal income tax revenue bonds are assigned a rating of AA by Standard & Poor's, AA-minus by Fitch, and Aa3 by Moody's Investor's Service.
+A credit rating is assigned by a non-governmental agency serving the financial market (such as Standard & Poor's) and represents that agency's opinion concerning the likelihood that the principal and interest on State debt will be paid on time.
+The State's current general obligation and personal income tax revenue bonds are assigned a rating of AA by Standard & Poor's, AA by Fitch, and Aa2 by Moody's Investors Service.

 The Debt Reform Act of 2000, which applies to all new State-supported debt issued after March 31, 2000, imposes phased-in caps that limit new debt outstanding to 4 percent of personal income and new debt service costs to 5 percent of total governmental receipts.
-Both caps began in 2000-01 at an initial phase-in level of .75 percent.
-Pursuant to section 23 of the State Finance Law, the State is required to calculate compliance with the caps annually and report the findings in the Financial Plan update most proximate to October 31.
+Pursuant to Article 5-B of the State Finance Law, the State is required to calculate compliance with the caps annually and report the findings in the Financial Plan update most proximate to October 31.

 General obligation bonds refer to long-term obligations of the State, used to finance capital projects.
 These obligations must be authorized by the voters in a general election, are issued by the Comptroller, and are backed by the full faith and credit of the State.
-Under current provisions of the Constitution, only one bond issue may be put before the voters at each general election, and it must be for a single work or purpose.
+Under current provisions of the Constitution, only one bond act proposal may be put before the voters at each general election and it must be for a single work or purpose.
 The amount of general obligation bonds or notes which the State expects to issue in a given fiscal year is shown in the Capital Projects fund-type of the Governmental Funds Financial Plan in the Other Financing Sources category.
 Debt service must be paid from the first available taxes whether or not the Legislature has enacted the required appropriations for such payments.

 Impoundment is the term used to describe the setting aside, in a separate account, of income necessary to pay principal and interest on obligations.
-The specific method of impoundment - including the timing and amounts - is generally specified by State law for each obligation, and is an integral element of the security behind any obligation.
+The specific method of impoundment, including the timing and amounts, is generally specified by State law for each obligation and is an integral element of the security behind any obligation.

 Moral obligation debt refers to long-term bonds issued by certain State public authorities, also known as public benefit corporations, which are essentially supported by their own revenues.
-Moral obligation debt is not incurred pursuant to a referendum, is not considered State debt, and is not backed by the full faith and credit of the State.
+Moral obligation debt is not incurred pursuant to a referendum, is not considered State-supported debt, and is not backed by the full faith and credit of the State.
 However, the authorities selling such obligations have been allowed to establish procedures where, under certain conditions, the State may be called upon to meet deficiencies in debt service reserve funds supporting such bonds.
 An appropriation must be enacted by the Legislature to meet any such obligation.

-An official statement accompanies the issuance of bonds, notes and publicly sold certificates of participation offered for sale by the State or its public authorities.
+An official statement accompanies the issuance of bonds, notes, and publicly sold certificates of participation offered for sale by the State or its public authorities.
 This statement is prepared by the issuer and describes the issuer, the project or program being financed, and the security behind the bond issue.
-In addition, where payment of debt service is made primarily with State moneys, this statement discloses information regarding the State's Annual Information Statement (the AIS), including recent and projected fiscal and economic trends and developments that bear reasonably on the credit strength of the issue.
-It discusses potential legal, fiscal or economic problems facing the issuer, State government and other relevant major governmental jurisdictions.
+In addition, where payment of debt service is made primarily with State moneys, this statement includes the State's Annual Information Statement (AIS), which includes recent and projected fiscal and economic trends and developments that bear reasonably on the credit strength of the issue.
+It discusses potential legal, fiscal, or economic problems facing the issuer, State government, and other relevant major governmental jurisdictions.
 Its primary purpose is to provide prospective bond or note purchasers sufficient information to make informed decisions on the creditworthiness of the issue.